bioinfo-pf-curie/nf-CRISPR/docs/usage.md

   - `cluster`

-  Run the workflow on the cluster, instead of locally.
+  Submit the jobs on the cluster instead of running them locally.

 ## Other command line parameters